Tōshō Daimos: Toys

 Popy released a diecast toy of Daimos during the series' run in 1978.
 Like its anime counterpart, the toy could transform from robot to Tranzer mode.
 Aside from its array of weapons, the toy came with two mini replicas of Kazuya's Tryper 75S car.
 The company also released a Jumbo Machinder version of Daimos.
 The toy was first imported into North America by Mattel as part of their Shogun Warriors line of imported Super Robot toys.
 Bandai later released it as part of the Godaikin line in the 1980s.

 In 2008, Bandai released a newer, smaller Daimos toy as part of their Soul of Chogokin line.
 This toy is more anime-accurate and more poseable than its Popy diecast predecessor.
 Unlike the original Popy toy, this toy has a more complex transformation in order to remain faithful to its anime design.
 In addition to its weapons and two miniature Tryper 75S cars, the toy comes with a larger-sized Tryper car that features an opening cockpit, movable wings and a Kazuya driver figure.
 A miniature replica of the Galva FX II plane is also included in the package.
 Bandai Spirits later released a non-transformable version of Daimos under the Soul of Chogokin Full Action line, with more articulation and assortment of accessoriries.

+Live-action

+In the Graphika Manila event of 2024, Riot Inc. showcased a pitch material clip proposing a live-action adaptation of Daimos.
+This presentation confirmed ongoing negotiations between GMA Network and Toei for the production of the live-action adaptation.
+Earlier, Annette Gozon-Valdes, Senior Vice President of GMA Network, has expressed the network's intent to produce this adaptation.

+Prior to this, GMA Network successfully aired a live-action adaptation of Voltes V titled Voltes V: Legacy in 2023.
+Following the Philippine success of Voltes V: Legacy, it has been released in Japan and is planned for an international release.